 With the majority of the country still in lockdown, here's what the latest updates say about when beauty services are likely to reopen in England, Scotland, Wales or Northern Ireland.

-- Are beauty salons reopening in the UK?
+- When will beauty salons reopen in 2021?

-- When will nail salons reopen in the UK?
+- Can nail salons open in the UK?

-- When can massage therapists open again in the UK?
+- Are massage therapists open in the UK?

 - How do I find an at-home massage therapist near me?

-- When can facial treatments start in the UK?
+- Are facial treatments allowed in the UK?